utshomax/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/maintain-api-in-workspace.md

 ---
 title: "Maintain APIs in your public workspace"
-updated: 2023-10-15
+updated: 2023-11-03
 ---

-Postman recommends following one of these workflows to publish APIs to your public workspaces on [the Public API Network](/docs/getting-started/first-steps/exploring-public-api-network/).
+Postman recommends maintaining your APIs in your public workspaces.
+This ensures your APIs are current on [the Public API Network](/docs/getting-started/first-steps/exploring-public-api-network/), enabling you to share your latest changes with API consumers.
+There are multiple options for maintaining APIs in Postman that align with your organization's API development workflow.

 ## Contents